-This grove was also my favorite stop along the Avenue of the Giants auto tour.
+This grove was also my favorite stop along the auto tour.
 I’m not exactly sure why.
 There is something especially magical about the trees in Mahan Grove that is hard to put into words.

 A network of hiking trails in the grove lead to several destinations of note.
 The Mahan Plaque Trail is a 1-mile loop to a marker honoring the Mahans deep in the forest.
 The popular Founders Grove is also only a short .2-mile hike from Mahan Grove.
 The trails are a little hard to follow so I recommend downloading a map to your phone in advance.

 Note: Founders Grove is located between stops #5 and #6 along the Avenue of the Giants auto tour.
 While not an official stop, it is one of the most popular attractions in the park and worth a visit.
 You can either hike to it as described above or drive a short distance to the parking area.
 More about this attraction is available near the end of this article.

 Stop #6: Dyerville Lookout

 Dyerville Lookout is a pleasant rest stop along Highway 101 Exit #663 with picnic tables and a day use area.
 It is also the location where the community of Dyerville used to be located.
 Unfortunately, the entire town was washed away in the flood of 1955.
 By the time the historic flood of 1964 swept through the river valley, Dyerville was already gone.